UiPath/uipath-llamaindex-python/samples/gym-sample/README.md

 ## Overview

 The agent uses:
-- Claude 3.5 Sonnet as the language model
-- LangGraph for orchestration
+- LlamaIndex for orchestration
-- Multiple MCP tool servers:
-  - Math server for mathematical operations
-  - Weather server for weather data retrieval
+- Python tools

 ## Architecture